 - 3. Proclaim the reading (Ephesians 5:18-24) again. - 4.
-Continue the discussion, highlighting these points: - Light produces goodness. - We are called to live as children of light. - We are to learn what is pleasing to the Lord. - Works of darkness are fruitless and we are to expose them for what they are.
+Continue the discussion, highlighting these points: - Light produces goodness. - We are called to live as children of light. - We are to learn what is pleasing to the Lord. - Works of darkness are fruitless and we are to expose them for what they are. - 5.
+Invite the elect and their parents, godparents, or sponsors to think about today's world and consider the following questions:

-- 5. Invite the elect and their parents, godparents, or sponsors to think about today's world and consider: What makes some deeds fruitless?
+What makes some deeds fruitless?

-What might be some fruitless deeds of darkness that - 6.
-After some time for sharing, gather responses from the entire group.
+What might be some fruitless deeds of darkness that need to be brought to light for all to see?

+6. After some time for sharing, gather responses from the entire group.
 Record the responses on a flip chart or on the whiteboard.